LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_SLUNRloc.rst

 * ``SUNMatMatvecSetup_SLUNRloc`` -- initializes the SuperLU_DIST parallel communication
-  structures needed to perform a matrix-vector product; only needs to be called before the first call to ``SUNMatMatvec`` or if the matrix changed since the last setup
+  structures needed to perform a matrix-vector product; only needs to be called before the first call to :c:func:`SUNMatMatvec` or if the matrix changed since the last setup

 * ``SUNMatMatvec_SLUNRloc``